 Calls for Tenders

-It is important that you make purchases for your company or for the government for whom you work in a good manner.
+When making purchases for your company or the government for whom you work for, it is important to to this in a good manner.
 In addition to the size of the project, governments must also give consideration to the aspect of public accountability.
 Calls for tenders should, therefore, take place precisely and according to the rules of the Public Procurement Act.
 The goal of this law is to achieve an optimal price/value relationship for citizens through open competition between the bidders.

 Detailed and Complicated